omz13/kirby3-suncyclepages/README.md

 #### Example Use in a collection

-In the kirby3 starterkit you don't want the list of blog post to include any that are under embargo (waiting sunrise) or are sunset... it is very simple to implement.
+In the kirby3 StarterKit you don't want the list of blog post to include any that are under embargo (waiting sunrise) or are sunset... it is very simple to implement.

 `site/collections/articles.php` looks like this: